-When you are suffering from Rheumatoid Arthritis (RA), you are no stranger to pain.
-A chronic autoimmune disorder which results in mild to severe joint inflammation and deformity, RA most often affects the hands and feet, though it can affect any other part of the body.
-Causing pain, swelling, and stiffness, Rheumatoid Arthritis can happen to anyone, but mostly occurs in women and has an average middle age onset.
+If you are suffering from Rheumatoid Arthritis (RA), you are no stranger to pain.
+RA is a chronic autoimmune disorder which results in mild to severe joint inflammation and deformity.
+RA most often affects the hands and feet, though it can affect any other part of the body.
+Causing pain, swelling, and stiffness, Rheumatoid Arthritis can happen to anyone, but most commonly occurs in women and the average age of onset is in middle age.

-While there is no cure for Rheumatoid Arthritis, this chronic condition can be treated to ease the symptoms of the disease.
-Goals of the treatment include taking away pain, slowing or stopping joint damage, reducing swelling, and helping individuals become more active and attain healthier lifestyles.
-There are multiple types of treatment – many individuals with Rheumatoid Arthritis will undergo multiple forms of treatment to fully address the pain they are experiencing.
+While there is as yet no cure for Rheumatoid Arthritis, the progression and the symptoms of this chronic condition can be managed.
+Goals of the treatment include alleviating pain, slowing and stopping joint damage, reducing swelling, and helping individuals become more active and attain healthier lifestyles.
+There are multiple types of treatment.
+Many individuals with Rheumatoid Arthritis will undergo multiple forms of treatment to fully address the pain and symptoms that they are experiencing.
 Common treatments include:

-The main ingredients in Sulfasalazine are salycylic acid (the active ingredient in aspirin) and sulfapyridine (an antibiotic).
+The main ingredients in Sulfasalazine are salicylic acid (the active ingredient in aspirin) and sulfapyridine (an antibiotic).
 Sulfasalazine provides RA symptom relief by reducing joint inflammation and stopping or slowing down the progression of the disease.
-Sulfasalazine is most effective in individuals who are experiencing more mild to moderate Rheumatoid Arthritis symptoms; however, it has still been found to be effective in individuals with more severe cases of RA.
-In more severe cases, Sulfasalazine is more often prescribed in addition to NSAIDs and other DMARDs.
+Sulfasalazine is most effective in individuals who are experiencing more mild to moderate Rheumatoid Arthritis symptoms; however, it has also been found to be effective in some individuals with more severe cases of RA.
+In severe cases, Sulfasalazine is more often prescribed in combination with NSAIDs and other DMARDs.

 Sulfasalazine is taken orally as a 500mg tablet.
 Dosage usually begins with one 500mg tablet per day and dosage is eventually increased by 500mg to see how your body reacts to the drug.
 A common dosage for adults suffering from Rheumatoid Arthritis is about 2000mg to 3000mg per day.